causalitaly/causalitaly.github.io/content/docs/last/programme.md

 title: "Programme"
 ---

+The workshop will take place on Tuesday 29th November, between 0900h CET and 1300h CET.
+To join the event, please register and follow the instructions you find on https://aixia2021.disco.unimib.it/ .

+**Times are CET**

+09:00—09:05: Welcome

+09:05—09:50: _Sara Magliacane_, Causality-inspired ML: what can causality do for ML?
+The domain adaptation case. **Keynote**

+09:50—10:05: _Andrea Duggento, Maria Guerrisi and Nicola Toschi_, Nonlinear Granger causality from random recurrent neural networks

+10:05—10:20: _X.
+San Liang_, Normalized causality analysis and causal graph reconstruction based on a rigorous formalism of information flow

+10:20—10:35: _Rafael Cabañas, Alessandro Antonucci and Marco Zaffalon_, Bounding Unidentifiable Causal Queries by Credal Nets

+10:35—10:50: _Celine Beji, Florian Yger and Jamal Atif_, Non parametric estimation of causal populations in a counterfactual scenario

+10:50—11:00: **Break**

+11:00—11:45: _Lorenzo Magliani_, Naturalizing Causality. **Keynote**

+11:45—12:00: _Gabriele Sottocornola, Fabio Stella and Markus Zanker_, Counterfactual Contextual Multi-Armed Bandit to Diagnose Post-Harvest Diseases of Apple

+12:00—12:15: _Ruta Liepina, Adam Wyner and Giovanni Sartor_, Recent Work on Causal Reasoning in Law

+12:15—12:30: _Marco Lippi, Stefano Mariani, Matteo Martinelli and Franco Zambonelli_, The Role of Causality in Autonomous Development

 # Keynotes

 ## Sara Magliacane.
 Causality-inspired ML: what can causality do for ML?
 The domain adaptation case